Internal Medicine Residency – Central

 What’s the difference between DO residents participating in OR and those who aren’t?

-- You’ll graduate residency with an extra distinction of Osteopathic Recognition.
+- You’ll graduate residency with an extra distinction of osteopathic recognition.

 - The main difference will be the ability to participate in OMT clinic during your ambulatory block.